 This first-gen Thinkpad X1 Extreme has enough grunts to take on the best 15-inch laptops you can find today.
 The GPU is a bit slower, of course, but you get a powerful processor and Thunderbolt 3 ports, which is exactly what an eGPU needs.
 The Intel i7-8750H here is only slightly slower (4.2 GHz) than the i7-9750H at full speed (4.5 GHz).
 This is an academic difference and has little to no impact on work.
 However, it is a powerful processor.
 The GPU is a much older GTX 1050 Ti with Max-Q technology and is only slightly better than NVIDIA’s current crop of low-power MX-series GPUs.
 It’s a good GPU for light gaming, editing, and maybe a bit of 3D modeling work, but nothing more.
 A good eGPU will really take the place of this PC.

 The X1’s 15.6-inch FHD display is bright and sharp.
 It is not designed for gaming and therefore not fast, but it is good for photo / video work and for streaming movies to Netflix.
 Of course, you will be using an external display with the laptop, so don’t worry too much about the display.
-This X1 Extreme is a premium laptop and it looks and feels like that.
+This premium laptop and it looks and feels like that.
 The brushed metal finish and slim frame look great and weigh only about 4.5 pounds.
 Port selection includes 2x USB-A 3.1 Gen 1, x USB-C Thunderbolt 3, a 4-in-1 card reader, HDMI 2.0, and a 3.5mm combo jack.
-With a 15-hour battery, an impressive display, and a powerful processor, the X1 Extreme is still very powerful and relevant today, especially with an eGPU to support all heavy computing workloads.
+With a 15-hour battery, an impressive display, and a powerful processor, this is still very powerful and relevant today, especially with an eGPU to support all heavy computing workloads.
 If you need a high-end laptop, but not too expensive, the X1 Extreme is exactly what you’ve been waiting for.

 Dell XPS 15 7590